Effect-TS/effect/docs/modules/Bigint.ts.md

 ---
-title: Bigint.ts
+title: BigInt.ts
 nav_order: 1
 parent: Modules
 ---

-## Bigint overview
+## BigInt overview

 This module provides utility functions and type class instances for working with the `bigint` type in TypeScript.
 It includes functions for basic arithmetic operations, as well as type class instances for